danicc097/RailwaySim/README.md

 <p align="center"><img src="resources/images/Virtual_speed_acceleration_example.svg" alt="resistances" width="750"/></p>
 <p align="center"><img src="resources/images/Virtual_speed_example.svg" alt="resistances" width="750"/></p>

-Train length is equally essential to determine the average grade to which the system is subjected.
-An equivalent grade can be obtained based on train length and weighing one step backwards at a time up until the total length is reached.
+Train length is equally essential to determine the average grade to which the system is subjected, instead of using the front car as only reference.
+A far more accurate equivalent grade can be obtained based on train length and weighing one grade step backwards at a time up until the total length is reached.
+Curve resistance is however independent of train length and calculated based on the current simulation point.

-To determine the actual braking curve, whenever any intersection is found (A) between the powering/cruising and braking matrices, the braking curve that follows is appended.
+To determine the actual braking curve, whenever any intersection is found (A) between the powering/cruising and braking matrices, the remaining curve that follows is appended.

 <p align="center"><img src="resources/images/braking_example.svg"/></p>